attractivechaos/udb3/README.md

 The input is the same 80 million integers.
 We insert an integer to the hash table if it is not in the table already, or delete it if present.
 There are 9.2 million integers left in the table.
-For both tasks, we record CPU time and peak memory at 11 checkpoints, reports the average CPU time per million inputs and the average memory per entry in the table, and plot them.
+For both tasks, we record CPU time and peak memory at 11 checkpoints and report the average CPU time per million inputs and the average memory per entry in the table.

 ### The rationale behind the design